nushastro/website/docs/stellar/evolution/sun_like.md

 ## Horizontal Branch (HB)

 The energy released from the helium flash allows the core to cool and expand.
 This decreases the radiation pressure and the star contracts.
 This result in a hotter outer layer of the star but a smaller overall size.
 The rise in effective temperature and decrease in surface area are such that the luminosity remains roughly constant.
+This is basically the "helium main sequence".

 ![](../assets/horizontal_branch.png)